 - Your place of business

 The majority of people with an ABN must file an annual income tax return.
 You must file an annual income tax return if you operate a business.
 The duty to file is in place regardless of whether the company is profitable or not, and it is not subject to the tax-free threshold.

 Each financial year, the Australian Tax Office (ATO) collects income tax from working Australians.
 Financial years in Australia run from July 1 to June 30 of the following year, thus we are approaching the start of the 2020/21 fiscal year (1 July 2020 to 30 June 2021).

 ABN & Tax

-Tax is not deducted at source in the case of an ABN; nevertheless, because the person issuing the invoice and receiving the payment is getting full payment for items or services, a portion of that income should be kept to cover the tax burden at the end of the financial year.
+In the case of an ABN, tax is not deducted at the source; however, because the person issuing the invoice and receiving the payment is getting full payment for the items or services, a portion of that income should be kept to cover the tax burden at the end of the financial year.
 This is because tax is not deducted at the source.

-When working entirely on the TFN or ABN paradigm, most people have little trouble comprehending the obligations that are placed on them.
-People frequently run into confusion when they have two occupations in the same tax year, one of which is ABN and the other TFN, or if they have a full-time TFN employment but also run a small business that earns ABN income on the side, maybe as a hobby.
+When focusing solely on the TFN or ABN paradigm, most people have little trouble comprehending the obligations that are placed on them.
+People frequently run into confusion when they have two occupations in the same tax year, one of which is an ABN and the other of which is a TFN, or if they have a full-time TFN employment but also run a small business that earns ABN income on the side, perhaps as a hobby.
 Both of these scenarios are common causes of confusion.

 When you first start working, you must provide your TFN to your employer, who can then deduct tax from your pay.
 This is usually accomplished through PAYGW (Pay as You Go Withheld).
 Tax is deducted at the source, or when you are paid, when you have a TFN.
 This usually implies you won’t have to worry about your tax responsibilities at the end of the year.